-Pupils in Year 10 work towards an Additional English qualification which encompasses reading, writing and spoken language.
+Pupils in Year 10 work towards an Entry level qualification which encompasses reading, writing and spoken language.
 Pupils are required to complete two comprehension units and are required to write a non-fiction piece and a descriptive piece of independent writing.
 Pupils also undertake a spoken assignment.
 Work is marked internally and then assessed externally.
 There are no formal examinations for this qualification.

 WJEC Entry Level English

-Pupils in year 11 onwards work towards an Entry Level qualification in English.
+Pupils in year 11 onwards work towards an Additional English qualification in English.
 To support differentiation, all English units are offered at Entry 2 level and Entry 3 level and pupils are entered for the most appropriate level.
 The learning outcomes are the same for each, but the assessment criteria becomes more challenging at Entry 3.

 As part of this qualification they have 2 dedicated English lessons each week.
 The course is made up of different units, each with its own specification.
 Units that are currently taught at PCA include: